SharmaAbhishek28/AR_Foundation/README.md

 3. Install the APK by tapping on the downloaded file.
 4. Launch the Home Decor app from your device's app drawer.

-## Usage

-- Browse furniture models by category, style, or search.
-- Use AR mode to place furniture in your home environment.
-- Customize models with various options.
-- Tap on a model to view detailed information.
-- Save your designs and share them with others.

 Enjoy decorating your home with Home Decor APK!